penguinwang96825/OPGG_Crawler/README.md

 | 18 | Sett | 0.4794 | 0.0885 | SUPPORT |

 ## Visualise win rate and pick rate
+Visualise the distribution of win rate as well as pick rate.
 ```python
 def visualise_heros_wr_and_pr(hero_df):
     plt.style.use('ggplot')